It's a Free World...: Plot

 Angie (Kierston Wareing), a young woman frustrated after being fired from her thirtieth dead-end job, decides to set up a recruitment agency of her own, running it from her kitchen with her friend and flatmate Rose (Juliet Ellis).
 Angie is able to build a successful business, while also dealing with a neglected son who gets in trouble at school and parents who disapprove of her venture.
 She also has to keep reassuring Rose that they will become legitimate once the business is on a firm financial footing - they do not have a licence, but Angie at least insists on only hiring workers with papers, not illegal immigrants.

 Meanwhile, Angie becomes romantically involved with Karol (Lesław Żurek), an English-speaking Pole who is in the same predicament as those Angie recruits.
 She also helps Mahmoud, his wife and two young daughters, much to Rose's distress.
 Mahmoud has been ordered deported, but he has gone into hiding to avoid a likely jail sentence back home in Iran.

 Despite Rose's misgivings, Angie becomes increasingly eager to do whatever it takes to build the business.
 When Angie anonymously informs the government about a camp of immigrants, that is the final straw for Rose.
 She quits.

 Disaster strikes when one employer refuses to pay twenty of Angie's workers the £40,000 they are owed.
 They blame her, and some of them take drastic action.
 They first kidnap her son Jamie (Joe Siffleet), then tie her up.
 After searching her flat, they take her profits (about a quarter of what they are due) and leave, but not before warning her that they want the rest or she will never see her son again.
 Soon after, Jamie shows up, unaware that the "policemen" he was talking to were fake.
-In the final scene, Angie abandons her scruples completely; she travels to the Ukraine to knowingly recruit illegal workers, offering to obtain forged papers for them.
+In the final scene, Angie abandons her scruples completely; she travels to Ukraine to knowingly recruit illegal workers, offering to obtain forged papers for them.